-- Rebecca Olson (Graduated May 2020), Alex McEntarffer (Graduated May 2021), Nifu Dan (expected Graduation May 2023), and Zhihao Chen (expected Graduation May 2023) – Markov Chain Monte Carlo simulations on graph models for optical scattering devices.
+- Rebecca Olson (graduated May 2020), Alex McEntarffer (graduated May 2021), Nifu Dan (graduated May 2023), and Zhihao Chen (graduated May 2023) – Markov Chain Monte Carlo simulations on graph models for optical scattering devices.

 - Marichi Gupta (graduated December 2021, now a consultant with McKinsey) – Honors Thesis on nodal set crossings in eigenfunctions and their stability under domain deformation.
 Resulting in a joint publication.